Muthukumar-Palaniyappan/pokedex/README.md

 2. Mediator pattern and RequestValidation via Fluentvalidation
 3. Docker file could be improved to expose 2 port mappings to do HTTPS.
 4. Caching
+5. Pipelines to deploy different environments
+6. Container orchestration using Kubernetes for prod